 PA405 Service hot water systems.
-Energy conservation measures for service hot water systems shall be in accordance with Sections N1103.5.1 through N1103.5.4 of the 2018 IRC, including Pennsylvania Uniform Construction Code amendments.
+Energy conservation measures for service hot water systems shall be in accordance with 2021 IRC Sections N1103.5.1 through N1103.5.4, including Pennsylvania Uniform Construction Code amendments.

 PA406 Mechanical ventilation.
-The building shall be provided with mechanical ventilation that meets the requirements of Section M1505 of the 2018 IRC or the International Mechanical Code, as applicable, or with other approved means of ventilation.
+The building shall be provided with mechanical ventilation that meets the requirements of 2021 IRC Section M1505 or the International Mechanical Code, as applicable, or with other approved means of ventilation.
 Outdoor air intakes and exhausts shall have automatic or gravity dampers that close when the ventilation system is not operating.